International Club Crosby: History and background

-The original American fan club, called Club Crosby, was formed in 1936 and Cecilia Joseph of North Vassalboro, Maine was the first club president.
+The earliest known organization of fans devoted to Bing dates to 1930 and was founded and run by Fay E. Zinn of East Orange, New Jersey.
+Simply called the “Bing Crosby Club”, Fay published a newsletter three or four times per year until 1936 called ‘Crosby Comments’.
+There was also a Canadian club organised by Peter Blommestyn of Chatham, Ontario in 1935.

+In 1936, Cecilia Joseph of North Vassalboro, Maine approached Bing about organizing a club and was given the go ahead with the club being named The Club Crosby.
+Larry Crosby suggested that a contest be held to name the club’s journal and BINGANG was the winner.
+Ms. Joseph (known as "Cel") was the first club president.
+The Canadian club mentioned above then combined with The Club Crosby.
 Dues were 50 cents per year in the US and 75 cents overseas.
-A journal called BINGANG was distributed at quarterly intervals and it averaged 10 pages per issue.
+The first BINGANG was issued in February 1937 and then distributed at quarterly intervals.
+It averaged 10 pages per issue.
 Both Bing Crosby and his brother Larry supported the club with letters and information.
 In the summer 1939 issue Crosby even penned an editorial called "Keeping Your Feet on the Ground."
 After World War II, Ruth Ness of Miami, Florida became president.
 Gord Atkinson founded the Canadian branch of the club in 1947.
 The following year a branch was formed in Australia with Barbara Doggett of Sydney as president and by 1951 the branch also had members in New Zealand and was known as The Southern Cross branch.

 In 1951, Paramount Pictures issued a special souvenir issue of BINGANG in conjunction with the release of the Crosby film Mr. Music.
 It was distributed in the lobby of the Paramount Theater in New York at the premiere of the film.